Can stress cause a miscarriage?

 Sometimes miscarriages can happen in a controlled environment and you may be asked what you want to happen with the remains.
 This can vary across local authorities, so it is always advisable to check.

-Hospital management, which will be a shared cremation.
+Hospital management, which could be an individual cremation or a shared cremation depending on which local authority you are under.
 In Cardiff you can attend the service if you wish but it is worth noting that other parents who have suffered a loss may be in attendance.
-The ashes will not be available but will be scattered at the crematorium.
+With a shared cremation, the ashes will not be available to you but will be scattered at the crematorium.
+Ask your hospital what options are available.

 Own Funeral arrangements.
 You can arrange a service with your local crematorium.
 It is likely thay they will pick up the remains from the hospital and transport them to the crematorium although we recommend you check with your local authority.
 You should be able to choose songs and an officiant.
 There may be ashes available for you to keep or scatter.
 Some Crematoriums do not charge for services for under 18s, check with your local crematorium.